Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Attack Ecosystem

-\descrplain{Appeal (n = 1,219):} Appeals to government suggesting some policy reforms, also revealed in~\cite{fsi}.
-These are either in a camelcase form that makes up whole sentences (i.e. MrErdogan PlsGiveUsJobs) or very long hashtags (i.e. \#JobsTo5000FoodEngineers) and explicitly state the demand of the related interest group.
-The demands are for jobs (i.e. food engineers, contracted personnel, teachers etc.) (n = 730) or for pardoning prisoners (n = 157), on military service by payment (n = 54) and on other profession related issues.
-Some of those policy reforms are supported only by opposition, i.e. \textit{\#E\c{s}itYasaE\c{s}itAf} or \textit{\.{I}nfazVe\c{S}artl{\i} E\c{s}it Olsun} suggest all prisoners should be pardoned equally, proposed by HDP (pro-minority rights opposition party) but declined by the government~\cite{esitaf}.
-Some are only supported by FET\"{O}, recognized as a terrorist organization by Turkey, i.e. 15 keywords appeal to government to pardon cadets who are jailed for being member of FET\"{O}.
-This might contradict \cite{fsi} which suggests that the government might be using such astroturfing campaigns to justify various legislations since these campaigns are heavily opposed by the government.
-Such variety in astroturfed campaigns favors the hypothesis that there is a business sector that might not always work in favor of the Turkish government.
+\descrplain{Appeal (n = 1,219):} Appeals to government suggesting some policy reforms, as in~\cite{fsi}.
+These state the demand of the client either in a camelcase form that makes up whole sentences (e.g. MrErdoganPlsGiveUsJobs) or is a very long hashtag (e.g. \#JobsTo5000FoodEngineers).
+The demands are for jobs (e.g. food engineers, contracted personnel, teachers, etc.) (n = 730), for pardoning prisoners (n = 157), for military service by payment (n = 54), and on other profession-related issues.
+Some of the demands are heavily opposed by the government, which suggests that attackers do not always work in favor of the government.

-\descrplain{Cult Slogan (n = 592):} Trends that are about various topics but they all sourced from either the Adnan Oktar Cult (n = 474), Furkan's Cult (n = 105) or the Tevhid cult (n = 13) as the users campaigning using the corresponding trends explicitly state they are associated with the cult.
-All of the cults' leaders are arrested and some of the trends demanded the release of their leaders.
-The other trends include promoting the cults' views, spreading disinformation about theory of evolution and LGBT community.
-The latter is mainly promoted Adnan Oktar's cult.
-Turkish media also reported that Adnan Oktar and Furkan cults manipulate the trends using bots~\cite{medyaradar,habernediyor}.
+\descrplain{Cult Slogan (n = 592):} Trends that are about various topics but are all sourced from either the Adnan Oktar Cult (n = 474), Furkan's Cult (n = 105), or the Tevhid cult (n = 13), as the users campaigning using the corresponding trends explicitly state they are associated with the cult.
+All of the cults' leaders were arrested and some of the trends demanded the release of their leaders.
+Other trends include promoting the cults' views, e.g. spreading disinformation about the theory of evolution and the LGBT community.
+Turkish media has reported that Adnan Oktar and Furkan cults manipulate trends using bots~\cite{medyaradar,habernediyor}.

-\descrplain{Boycott (n = 92):} These are appeals to people to boycott Metro and MediaMarkt (n = 45) or other companies (n = 47).
+\descrplain{Boycott (n = 92):} Appeals to people to boycott Metro and MediaMarkt (n = 45) or other companies (n = 47).

-\descrplain{Miscellaneous (n = 1,730):} Trends that are about any topic including social campaigns, TV shows, names of individuals or random slogans.
-As they do not have interest groups, we believe those are purchased by people who do not have intention to campaign and might not involve in multiple attacks.
+\descrplain{Miscellaneous (n = 1,730):} Trends that are about any topic including social campaigns, TV shows, names of individuals, or random slogans.
+As they do not have interest groups, they may have been purchased by people who do not have the intention to campaign and may not be involved in multiple attacks.
+This corroborates that attacks are a business model with a wide range of clients, which is also reported by the Turkish news media~\cite{hurriyet,cengizsemerci,habericin}.

-The trends in appeal, politics, boycott and cult slogans are mostly annotated using the network information of interest groups, which we describe in the following section.